I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little compensation. Learn more.

 Clay is known to absorb excess oil and keep the area fresh and clean.
 And Loreal’s elvive shampoo is made up of 3 different kinds of refined clay that wash away dirt and oil like magic in order to keep the roots fresh and hair ends hydrated for up to 48 hours.
 It also contains salicylic acid that helps to remove all the residue from other hair styling and care products.

-The only problem with this shampoo is that it not sulfate-free even though it is silicone-free.
-Despite that, people absolutely love this $5 bottle because it works for the purpose – getting rid of oily scalp along with hydrating the roots.
-So if you think you can make it work, Loreal elvive shampoo is a cheap steal!
+The only problem with this shampoo is that it is not sulfate-free, even though it is silicone-free.
+Despite that, people absolutely love this $5 bottle because it works for the purpose – of getting rid of the oily scalp along with hydrating the roots.
+So if you think you can make it work, Loreal Elvive shampoo is a cheap steal!

 some useful oily hair tips